byterubpay/byterub-site/_posts/2018-10-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-08.md

 **\<rehrar>** #litmaths
 **\<suraeNoether>** last week I split our MRL research roadmap into a sequence of separate github issues (#30 and higher I believe) https://github.com/byterubpay/research-lab/issues
 **\<suraeNoether>** nope, #31 and higher
-**\<suraeNoether>** and I've spent a bit of time on my lightning-for-monero paper, but not nearly enough, as this RuPol thing is a nasty rabbit hole
+**\<suraeNoether>** and I've spent a bit of time on my lightning-for-byterub paper, but not nearly enough, as this RuPol thing is a nasty rabbit hole
 **\<rehrar>** is MRL going to transition to gitlab also?
 **\<IsthmusCrypto>** I'm at the SF Blockchain Week Epicenter today & tomorrow on behalf of #noncesense-research-lab -- ping me if you're around and want to meet up for coffee/drink/chat.
 I'll be back with a million new ideas soon.
 **\<sarang>** rehrar: I have no big preference